 There’s still broad resistance to business application modernization.
 After all, legacy systems hold crucial business information.
 Managing them requires specialized technical engineers and using old programming languages such as COBOL and RPG.
 And if you suddenly bring your trusted legacy technology to a screeching halt, you might be risking your business continuity.

-As we discussed above, senior executives often fear the rip-and-replace strategy as they believe it could have a knock-on effect on business operations and result in considerable downtime.
+While common, replacing legacy systems requires specialized resources, risk assessment, and both a strategy and tactical approach.
+Senior executives often fear the rip-and-replace strategy as they believe it could have a knock-on effect on business operations and result in considerable downtime.
 The right approach for legacy modernization depends on numerous factors, from the complexity of the existing systems to the objectives and financial resources available.

-How to Leverage Your Back-end Systems Without Replacing Them?
+Legacy Systems Modernization: How to Leverage Your Back-end Systems Without Replacing Them?

 Assuming your company is optimizing for more balanced operational costs and immediate realization of improved efficiency and productivity, you must find a way to retain your existing systems and resources while leveraging overlay architect solutions.